 Day 5 - Dartington to Tuckenhay

 A short day spent walking in the South Hams of Devon, the area of South Devon between Dartmoor and the sea, visiting Totnes and a vineyard.
 This region is of gently undulating hills, verdant pastures and spectacular views of the river Dart.
 The moorland left far behind, you are following the River Dart to the tidal reach of the sea at Totnes and beyond towards the coast, to finish your day a few kilometres upriver from the sea.
-Highlights of the day include time to visit the beautiful town of Totnes with its famous High Street, and the vineyard at Sharpham, where you can taste the wines and cheeses produced there.
+Highlights of the day include time to visit the beautiful town of Totnes with its famous High Street and various eateries.
 (Easy-medium: 3hrs, 11km, CUSs 300m)

 Day 6 - Tuckenhay to Dartmouth